Good examples

 History and Importance of Branch Naming

-Git branch naming conventions began to be systematized when Vincent Driessen introduced Git Flow in his 2010 blog post “A successful Git branching model.”
-Since then, various branching strategies emerged including GitHub Flow (2011) and GitLab Flow (2014), establishing prefix-based naming conventions like feature/, bugfix/, hotfix/, and release/ as industry standards.
-Consistent branch naming improves project readability, facilitates CI/CD pipeline automation, and significantly enhances the efficiency of code reviews and task tracking.
+Git branch naming conventions became more structured after Vincent Driessen introduced Git Flow in his 2010 blog post “A successful Git branching model.”
+Since then, branching strategies such as GitHub Flow (2011) and GitLab Flow (2014) have helped establish prefix-based names like feature/, bugfix/, hotfix/, and release/ as industry standards.
+Consistent branch naming improves project readability, supports CI/CD pipeline automation, and makes code reviews and task tracking more efficient.

 Basic Naming Rules

-When creating branch names, use only lowercase letters and separate words with hyphens (-).
-Write in English to ensure compatibility in international collaboration environments.
+When creating branch names, keep descriptive words lowercase and separate them with hyphens (-).
+Use English words to ensure compatibility in international collaboration environments.
 Keep names concise within 5-7 words while clearly conveying the branch’s purpose.
-Avoid underscores (_), periods (.), and special characters (!, @, #) as they may have reserved meanings in Git or cause compatibility issues across operating systems.
+Avoid underscores (_), periods (.), and special characters (!, @, #), as they may have reserved meanings in Git or cause compatibility issues across operating systems.

 # Good examples